 WE CAN DO BETTER.

-Unless you have been living under a rock for the entirety of your life (or are a Trump supporter, sorry-not-sorry), you will be aware that humanity is facing some pretty damn pressing environmental challenges, that really do threaten all life on earth.
+Unless you have been living under a rock for the entirety of your life, you will be aware that humanity is facing some pretty damn pressing environmental challenges, that really do threaten all life on earth.
 Nowhere is the havoc we are wreaking on the planet more visible than at the poles.

 By journeying to Antarctica, we will see this first-hand.
 And we will not be quiet about it.
 In a land where the sun never quite sets, and conditions are some of the harshest on earth, we will complete the final stage of the program and forge our 100-day leadership plans.